 In no way does it mean, however, that seeking compensation for your botched tattoo or tattoo injury is going to be a walk in the park.
 Rather, it’s going to feel like a walk in the woods where you have never been before, and it’s dark, confusing, and scary there.

 We are going to talk about the difficulties of suing tattoo parlors in a bit, but first, let us highlight everything you need to know about tattoo parlor accidents in Philadelphia and elsewhere in Pennsylvania.

 If you have been injured at a tattoo shop in Philadelphia or elsewhere in Pennsylvania, you may have a legitimate personal injury claim to recover damages.
-Our experienced tattoo parlor injury attorney Philadelphia explains that tattoo shops have a legal duty to meet a certain standard of care when inserting ink, dyes and pigments on their clients’ bodies and skin.
+Our experienced premises liability lawyer in Philadelphia explains that tattoo shops have a legal duty to meet a certain standard of care when inserting ink, dyes, and pigments on their clients’ bodies and skin.

 In order to meet its standard of care, a tattoo parlor is legally required to:

 Thousands of Americans get injured at tattoo parlors all across the country each year, with injuries ranging from local infections (bacterial and fungal infections), inflammation, swilling, and permanent scarring to systemic infections (hepatitis C, hepatitis B, and HIV) and hematoma.
 These injuries can result in such complications as spinal abscesses, gangrene, amputations, and even death.